hongtaoh/32vis/workflow/README.md

 ### 2. Get titles and dois of VIS 2021 papers

 NOTE: BECAUSE CROSSREF API IS UNSTABLE, YIELDING DIFFERENT RESULTS FROM TIME TO TIME.
 WE DECIDED TO GET THE DOIS OF VIS2021 PAPERS AND PUT THE DATA INTO THE `raw` DATA FOLDER.
-THE INITIAL SCRIPT WE USED CAN BE FOUND IN `scripts/deprecated` FOLDER.
+THE INITIAL SCRIPT WE USED, I.E., `get_dois_2021.py`, CAN BE FOUND IN [`scripts/deprecated`](https://github.com/hongtaoh/32vis/tree/master/workflow/scripts/deprecated) FOLDER.

 Vispubdata does not contain data for VIS 2021 papers.
 We had to obtain the data on our own.